EducationalTestingService/rsmtool/doc/contributing.rst

 7. Make your changes and add tests.
 See the next section for more on writing new tests.

 8. Run ``nosetests -v --nologcapture tests`` to run the tests.
-We use the ``--nologcapture`` switch since otherwise test failures for some tests tend to produce very long Jupyter notebook traces.
+We use the ``--nologcapture`` switch, since otherwise test failures for some tests tend to produce very long Jupyter notebook traces.

 RSMTool tests
 -------------